chirpxiv/chirpxiv/README.md

 ### My Projects:
 - **Bottingway:** A specialised Discord bot for FFXIV communities.
 - **Ktisis:** Datamining toolkit for FFXIV.
 Heavily under development.
+- **Mare Synchronos:** A plugin to synchronise player mods between users without the need to manually install.
 - **Intercept:** A puzzle-based PvP game for programmers.

 <!--